natcap/invest.users-guide/source/fisheries.rst

 To specify migration, the user includes a separate matrix for each age (or stage) when migration occurs (e.g., in the lobster model, lobster migrate between ages 2 and 3 only, so only 1 migration matrix is included).
 These matrices, stored within a single folder, are selected under “migration matrix CSV folder” in the model interface.
 Note that movements within subregions (for instance, ontogenetic shifts between different habitat types) may be implicitly included in the model by altering age-specific survival rates to reflect availability of recipient habitat (see habitat dependency section).
 Within subregion movements do not require a migration matrix.

-Lobster is the only sample model that includes migration, which occurs as lobster move from mangroves and seagrasses to corals between ages 2 and 3.
+Spiny lobster is the only sample model that includes migration, which occurs as lobster move from mangroves and seagrasses to corals between ages 2 and 3.
 The proportion of age 2s that migrate from one subregion to another is determined by a distance decay function weighted by the amount of coral habitat in each subregion.
 For example, if there are 2 subregions and one is replete with coral, more of the age 2 lobster will migrate to that subregion than the other (for details see Arkema et al. *in press*).

 Survival from Natural Mortality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each year, a proportion of each age-class or stage succumbs to natural mortality due to a variety of causes, including predation, disease, or competition.
 Survival from natural mortality is the proportion of individuals that continues on to the next age/stage.
-Often, survival from natural mortality is calculated from instantaneous natural mortality rates (:math:`{M}_{a}`), which are frequently available from peer-reviewed literature and/or stock assessments: :math:`{S}_{a}={e}^{-{M}_{a}t}`, where t is the length of the time step over which survival is calculated (typically 1 year for an age-structured model).
+Often, survival from natural mortality is calculated from instantaneous natural mortality rates (:math:`{M}_{a}`), which are frequently available from peer-reviewed literature and/or stock assessments: :math:`{S}_{a}={e}^{-{M}_{a}t}`, where t is the length of the time step over which survival is calculated (typically 1 year for `Age-Structured Populations`_).

 Within the model, natural mortality may vary by age/stage, sex, and subregion, but it may not vary by time step.

-**Lobster**: survival from natural mortality is the same across all ages (0.698), as calculated from a natural mortality rate of 0.36 y^-1.
+**Spiny Lobster**: survival from natural mortality is the same across all ages (0.698), as calculated from a natural mortality rate of 0.36 y^-1.

 **Dungeness Crab**: we use 4 survival parameters, which were the same for males and females (see references in Higgins et al. 1997 and Toft et al. 2013).
 The survival of eggs to age 1 crab involves survival through two phases of Dungeness crab development—egg, and megalopae—for which we each had estimates of survival (5.41x10-6 and 0.29, respectively).
 We multiplied these together to generate the survival term from eggs through megalopae to age 1.
 Survival was the same for ages 2 and 3 of both sexes, and age 4+ females (0.725); age 4+ males are harvested and the surviving males have been shown to have a lower survival than other adult Dungeness crab (0.526).